The New Rule For Engagement Ring Buying

 1c) The Two Months Gross or Net Salary Rule.
 Nuts!

 1d) The 1 Month Gross or Net Salary Rule.
 OK, not so bad as it’s under 1/10th a man’s annual gross or net income.
-Again, here we go with the 1/10th rule, which hints at something beautiful.
+Again, here we go with the 1/10th rule for car buying, which hints at something beautiful.

 2) The Age Rule.
 Another crazy rule is for the man to buy a quality ring whose size is equivalent to the age of the woman.
 For example, if the man proposes to a 32 year old woman, he should buy a 3.2 carat diamond engagement ring!
 Wow!
 Even if he gets em young at 18, that’s still 1.8 carats!
 What if you’re a late bloomer, or are simply into older women?
 Is a man supposed to buy a 50 year old vixen a 5.0 carat ring?
 Forget it!
 A very rich woman told this rule to me with a straight face at a bar one day.
 She showed me her 3 carat, E color, VVS1 yellow diamond as proof.
 Poor guy.